This knitting guide will help show beginner knitters how to get started knitting today.

-Maybe some of you want to learn enough to make some easy knitted gifts and this page is for you too.
+Maybe some of you want to learn just enough to make some easy knitted gifts and this page is for you too.

 Ready to Get Started?
 Great, here we go...

-1. The first thing you need to do is purchase some yarn.
-What kind?
-A medium (4) worsted weight yarn will be best to work with.
-And make sure to pick a light color so it'll be easier to see your stitches.
+1. The first thing you need to do is purchase some medium worsted weight yarn.
+There will be a (4) on the knitting label.

 Some great yarns to try are Patons Canadiana, Red Heart Super Saver or Red Heart Soft and Bernat Super Value Yarn.

 Next you'll need to purchase size US 8 or 9 (5mm or 5.5mm) knitting needles.

-Note: You don't have to buy the super long knitting needles right now unless you want too.
+Note: You don't have to buy super long knitting needles right now unless you want too.